Express Scripts (Cigna) offers three Medicare Part D prescription drug plans, among other services.

 Costs

-Other factors that may affect overall costs include the tier in which the drug sits and whether it is a generic or brand name medication.
+Other factors that may affect overall costs include the tier in which the drug sits and whether it is a generic or brand-name medication.

-PlanPremiumDeductibleCopayOut-of-pocket maximum
+PlanPremiumDeductibleOut-of-pocket maximum

-SaverFrom $18.50 in Michigan to $32.40 in Alaska$0 for generic drugs in tiers 1 and 2 and select insulins in tier 3, and $285 for all other drugs$0 to $105, depending on the tier$6,550
+SaverFrom $5.70 in Hawaii to $24.10 in Louisiana$0 for generic drugs in tiers 1 and 2 and select insulins in tier 3, and $545 for all other drugs $5,030

-This online tool will help a person check for available Express Scripts prescription drug plans by zip code.
+This online tool will help a person check for available Express Scripts (Cigna) prescription drug plans by zip code.

-A person must also pay the Medicare Part B premium, which is $148.50 in 2021 for a person with an annual income of $88,000 or less.
+A person must also pay the Medicare Part B premium, which is $174.70 in 2024 for a person with an annual income of $103,000 or less.
 A person with a higher annual income may pay higher premiums.

-A person enrolled in original Medicare (Part A and Part B) is eligible to get a Part D drug prescription plan.
-They can get this alongside their original Medicare plan or enroll in a Medicare Advantage (Part C) plan with prescription drug coverage.
+A person enrolled in Original Medicare (Part A and Part B) is eligible to get a Part D drug prescription plan.
+They can get this alongside their Original Medicare plan or enroll in a Medicare Advantage (Part C) plan with prescription drug coverage.

 Enrollment in a Part D plan is optional, but if a person chooses to enroll at a later date, there may be penalties.
 If a person has alternative coverage, such as through an employer, or is in receipt of Extra Help, they may not incur a late enrollment penalty.